corgipower/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model is the tree structure of an html page as nodes and objects

 2. What is an event?

+A user interaction with a web page or something the browser does

 3. What is an event listener?

+A function that gets called when the specified event happens

 4. Why would we convert a NodeList into an Array?

+In order to utilize all array methods

 5. What is a component?

+A piece of a whole - in web development, small pieces of reusable code

 ### Git Set up